jqln-0/icon-mask/README.md

  - A base image to 'mask' with.

 Running the program with the `--help` flag should guide you the rest of the way.
-An example execution for the 'Moka' is:
+An example execution for the 'Moka' theme is:

 ```bash
 $ icon-mask --extra-themes=Faba Moka base.png out